Summary of generation 8

 On a less personal level, the effect of the sudden loss of the main workforce in the country's factory is still visible these days, and every attempt to instaurate a dialogue with them has failed.
 As frustrating as it is, however, there isn't anything we can reasonably attempt to change the situation.

 But I always believed that the preservation of the environment and the prevention of climate change were a totally different matter.
-It was our country, our planet, to be affected, who else is supposed to act and change, if not us?
+It was our country, our planet, to be affected, who else is supposed to act and make some sacrifice, if not us?

 Most people, back in those days, would have defined me as very ambitious.
 At this point in my life, I would now rather say I was naive, not to say over-confident.
 I didn't just want to do my fair share to help the planet, I wanted to be the one who made the difference.
 Needless to say, such an attitude couldn't bring me to anything else other than disappointment later in life.